 Ghost Male / Ghost Female God (Devā) / Goddess (Devī) 1.
 One who takes life Abstains from taking life 2.
 Steals Stealing 3.
 A wrong-doer in sense- desires Wrong-doing in sense-desires 4.
-A liar Lying 5.
-One given to the use of liquor fermented and distilled which causes sloth 6.
+A liar Lying 5. • Not given to the use of liquor fermented and distilled which causes sloth 6.
 A wicked man/woman Virtuous 7.
 An evil-doer Of a lovely nature 8.
-Lives at home with a heart soiled by the taint of stinginess Lives at home with a heart freed from the taint of stinginess 9.
-Abuses and reviles recluses and Brahmins No abuser or reviler of recluses and Brahmins
+Lives at home with a heart soiled by the taint of stinginess 9. and Brahmins No abuser or reviler of recluses and Brahmins